Thyroid Cancer: Introduction

 levels in your body.

 What is thyroid cancer?

-Thyroid cancer starts in the gland called the thyroid.
+Thyroid cancer starts in the cells of the thyroid gland.

 There are 4 main types of thyroid cancer (carcinoma):